HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 # XGBoost-and-Deep-Learning-Thoughts
-Comparison Between XGBoost and Deep Learning Algorithms(LSTM, CNN and RNN, etc.), and Create New Formats Which Combining Both.
+Comparison Between XGBoost and Deep Learning Algorithms(LSTM, CNN and RNN, etc.), and Create New Formats Which Combined Both.

 ## XGBoost:
 Search wikipedia and github